Joystream/community-repo/council/kpi/Council_Term_Summary_Video_Reviews.md

 ### Having (re-) watched the videos, was any of the feedback "fixed" in future videos?

-Changes were applied to the video in accordance with the rules of the CRPD.
+Changes were applied to the video in accordance with the rules of the KPI.
 There were no requests from the participants to correct any flaws.
 A moment with subtitles was noticed (lagging behind the recording).
 This has been fixed in the future.

 ### Does any of the feedback strike a chord with you - meaning: "I should have written that"?
 If so, what is it?